-Parameter Current Value Setting Definitions P.28 1 Slave Address (See note 1 below.)
+Parameter Default Value Current Value Setting Definitions P.28 1 Slave Address (See note 1 below.)
 Range: 0 - 247 P.33 1 Register Access Mode (See note 2 below.)
 1 = Read & Write 2 = Read Only

-- Each controller in a SCADA system using the Modbus protocol, is assigned a unique Slave Address so that it can be polled by the SCADA system Master using that unique Slave Address.
-However, if communication is through the optional Ethernet Port, each controller will already have a unique IP Address.
-When the Slave Address Parameter P.28 is set on zero, the controller will not reject messages based on the Slave Address, and it will copy the incoming Save Address for use in the Response. - 2.
+- Each controller in a SCADA system using the Modbus protocol is assigned a unique Slave Address so that it can be polled by the SCADA system Master using that unique Slave Address.
+However, if communication is through the optional Ethernet Port, each Controller will also have a unique IP Address.
+Even when communicating through the Ethernet Port, the Controller will reject incoming messages that do not have a matching Slave Address.
+However, if the Slave Address Parameter P.28 is set on zero, the controller will not reject messages based on the Slave Address, and it will copy the incoming Save Address for use in the Response. - 2.
 The Register Access Mode Parameter (P.33) is provided to prevent (when set on Read Only) malicious attempts to remotely control the pumps, or change setup parameter values.
 Unless greatly needed, the Register Access Mode should be left on Read & Write.